When ghee is organic from grass-fed and pasture-raised cows, it has one of the highest sources of beneficial conjugated linoleic acid (CLA).

-Cows grazing in grass pastures with no supplemental feed had a whopping 500% more conjugated linoleic acid (CLA) in milk fat than cows fed typical dairy diets.
-(4)
+Cows grazing in grass pastures with no supplemental feed had a whopping 500% more conjugated linoleic acid (CLA) in their milk fat than cows fed typical dairy diets.4

-- Comes from grass-fed*, pasture-raised, happy cows.
+- comes from grass-fed, pasture-raised, happy cows.

 Worried About Saturated Fat?

-Sadly, much of the science telling us for the past 30 years that saturated fats were bad for us was flawed.
+Sadly, much of the science for the past 30 years telling us that saturated fats were bad was flawed.
 Cholesterol turns out to be good for us in the general “total cholesterol” sense.
-It is the size of both the good (HDLs) and bad (LDLs) particles that determines cardiovascular risk.
+It is the size of both the good (HDL) and bad (LDL) particles that determines cardiovascular risk.